bfrgoncalves/find_BRIG_gaps/README.md

 # Description

 This program searches for alignment gaps in the scratch .tab files given as output of the BRIG software.
 BLAST hits on those files are ordered and then regions from the reference without coverage are classified as Gaps.
+It returns two files, one .fasta with the gap sequences and one .gff with the coordinates in the reference.

 Arguments: